mrbrianevans/automated-java-card-game/README.md

 # Card game
 Command line card game played by computer

-## Contributing
-- Clone the repository to your local machine `git remote add origin https://github.com/mrbrianevans/automated-java-card-game.git`
-- Make edits and commit them locally `git commit -m "description of changes"`
-- Update your local repository with `git pull origin master`
-- Push your local repository to the origin hosted on GitHub `git push origin master`

-## Bug reporting
-Any bugs you find in the code, create an issue in the issues tab of the GitHub repository page.

 ## Game functionality
 The user can specify the number of players, n.
 Each player picks up and discards a card on their turn.